 The charging procedure is fully automatic.
-When the batteries are fully charged the charger will stop the charge.
+When the batteries are fully charged the charger will stop the charge (the charging limit is set to 14.6V).
+When the charge voltage reaches the charging limit the Sensor&Management board will remove the battery from charge.